 Doing Business in Bulgaria

 Many businesspeople in Bulgaria speak fluent English, German or French.
 Dress code is standard suit and tie for men, although this could well be more relaxed especially in warmer weather.
-Women are expected to wear similarly formal attire – revealing clothing is generally unacceptable.
-Conservative but stylish is preferred, but dress code depends on the industry and working environment.
+Women are expected to wear similarly formal attire.
+While conservative but stylish is generally preferred, dress code depends on the industry and working environment.

-English is generally well understood, although employing an interpreter can help.
-Interpreters can be organised through tourist agencies.
-If arranged in advance through foreign trading organisations, services are free.
-Note that in Bulgaria, nodding of the head means 'no', while shaking the head means 'yes'.
+It is worth mentioning that in Bulgaria, nodding of the head means 'no', while shaking the head means 'yes'.